Gary Greenberg (psychologist)

-Gary Greenberg is an American comparative and developmental psychologist who is Professor Emeritus of Psychology at Wichita State University.
+Gary Greenberg is a practicing psychotherapist based in Connecticut.
+He has four books, also he is a contributing writer to Mother Jones, and a contributing editor at Harper's.
+In addition to these publications, his articles and essays have appeared in The New Yorker, The New York Times, The Nation, Rolling Stone, and McSweeney's, among others.
+His work has been frequently anthologised, and he received the Erik Erikson Award for mental health reporting.

 Bio

 Greenberg was born and raised in Brooklyn, New York.
 He received his B.S. degree from Brooklyn College in 1961, followed by an M.A. degree from the University of Wichita in 1964 and a Ph.D. from Kansas State University in 1970.
 He then began working with Ethel Tobach in the Department of Animal Behavior at the American Museum of Natural History.
 In 1983, Greenberg co-founded the Southwestern Comparative Psychology Association (with Michael Domjan, Del Thiessen, and Steve Davis) and the International Society for Comparative Psychology (with Ethel Tobach).
 After teaching at Wichita State University for 40 years, he retired and moved to Chicago, Illinois.

 As of 2008, Greenberg is a life member of the American Psychological Association (APA) and secretary of the International Society of Comparative Psychology.
 In 2015, he received the Clifford T. Morgan Distinguished Service to Div.
 6 Award from the APA's division 6, the Society for Behavioral Neuroscience and Comparative Psychology.